ericnewton/loggo/README.md

 Using TCP connections, the messages are terminated with double-newlines, like the example above.

-In many large hadoop installations, logging can be controlled using log4j Appenders.
-The most reliable and scalable means for sending log messages uses Apache Kafka.
+In many hadoop installations, much of the infrastructure logging can be controlled using log4j Appenders.
+Apache Kafka provides a reliable and scalable means for sending log messages.

 By adding: